student-to-software-engineer/student-to-software-engineer/docs/1-introduction/1-what-is-a-software-engineer.md

 Here's a simple analogy to help clarify the difference:

-Software Engineering is built off of Computer Science in the same way Physics is built off of Mathematics, and Chemistry is built off of Physics.
+Software Engineering is built off of Computer Science in the same way Physics is built off of Mathematics.

 Knowing how to do complicated math proofs doesn't mean you know the physics to build a bridge, and knowing how to write a sorting algorithm doesn't mean you can build an app.